Nevada juvenile court handles most cases involving minors (under 18) accused of breaking the law.

 Example: Seventeen-year-old Ben is convicted in criminal court for burglary with a deadly weapon, which carries a mandatory minimum of two years in prison.
 Because Ben was a juvenile when he committed the burglary, the judge can sentence him to only 1.3 years in prison instead.

-Juvenile penalties are less severe than criminal penalties.
+In Nevada, juvenile penalties are less severe than criminal penalties following a certification.

 6. Record Seals